qwasium/ugoku-kun/docs/index.rst

 Ugoku-kun cannot:

-* Synchronize multiple cameras when taking photos.
+* Synchronize shutter for multiple cameras when taking photos.
 * Rotate turn table with absolute position (only relative position is supported).

 Installation